jumphone/Delia/README.md

 ## Result:

-If cell types in the query and reference are well matched, please use "mydelia$out"
+If cell types in the query and reference are well matched, please use "mydelia$out".

-Sum is normalized to 1 (proportion matrix); colname is query name, rowname is cell type
+For each query sample, sum is normalized to 1 (proportion matrix).

+Colname is query name, and rowname is cell type.

     mydelia$out

-If you're not clear about the cell types in your query data, please use "mydelia$coef"
+If you're not clear about the cell types in your query data, please use "mydelia$coef".

-Sum is not normalized (coefficient matrix); colname is query name, rowname is cell type
+For each query sample, sum is not normalized to 1 (coefficient matrix).

+Colname is query name, and rowname is cell type.

     mydelia$coef